SaadIqbalEE/Shoveling-earth-with-the-Boston-Dynamics-Spot-robot/src/environments/README.md

   Holds customized versions of assets, such as collision-mesh-altered models or adjusted properties for simulation.

 - **spot_arm/**
-  Includes dependencies specific to the Spot robot’s arm, including its mounted shovel and any joint configurations or mechanical extensions.
+  Includes dependencies specific to the Spot robot’s arm.

 ## Key Setup Details